-Existing training on Tinian occurs at the Tinian Military Lease Area (MLA) that encompasses 15,353 acres (ac) (6,213 hectares [ha]) on the island of Tinian, leased by the Department of Defense (DoD) from CNMI.
-Training on Tinian is conducted on two parcels within the MLA: the Exclusive Military Use Area (EMUA) encompassing 7,574 ac (3,065 ha) on the northern third of Tinian and the Leaseback Area (LBA) encompassing 7,779 ac (3,148 ha) on the middle third of Tinian.
+(EMUA) encompassing 7,574 ac (3,065 ha) on the northern third of Tinian and the Leaseback Area (LBA) encompassing 7,779 ac (3,848 ha) and the middle third of Tinian.
 The MLA supports small unit-level through large field exercises and expeditionary warfare training.
 An area within the MLA has been established as a mitigation area for a previous Tinian Airport improvement project (Figure 2.1-3).

 The key feature at the EMUA is North Field, an abandoned and unmaintained World War II (WWII) era airfield with four runways: two are abandoned and overgrown, one is used for military fixed-wing and helicopter activities during training exercises, and the other is used for parachute drops and helicopter activities.
 North Field is also used for expeditionary airfield training including command and control, air traffic control, logistics, armament, fuels, rapid runway repair, and other airfield-related requirements.
 During WWII, aircraft originating from North Field bombed Japan and the deployed atomic bombs to Hiroshima and Nagasaki and, today, North Field is a National Historic Landmark.
-The surrounding area is used for force-on-force airfield defense and offensive training (DoN 2010).
+The surrounding area is used for force-on-force airfield defense and offensive training (Navy 2009).

 The LBA is DoD-leased land covering the central portion of the island and makes up the middle third of Tinian.
 The LBA is used for ground element training including command and control, logistics, bivouac, vehicle land navigation, convoy training, and other field activities.
 A key feature is the proximity to the commercial airport, Tinian Airport (West Field) on the southern boundary of, but not included in the LBA, and the commercial port, Tinian Harbor, also not a part of the LBA but located near the southwest portion.
 The Tinian Airport (West Field) runway is not instrumented and has limited airfield services; however, it is capable of landing large aircraft.
-Tinian Harbor is in disrepair, but does support cargo and passenger ships requiring less than 20 feet (ft) (6 meters [m]) draft.
+Tinian Harbor is in disrepair, but does support cargo and passenger ships requiring less than 20 feet (ft) (6 meters (m)) draft.
 The harbor has supported amphibious vehicles such as Landing Craft Utility (LCU) and Amphibious Assault Vehicle (AAV).

 There are no active live-fire ranges in the EMUA or LBA, except sniper small arms into bullet traps.
-Tinian is capable of supporting Marine Expeditionary Unit (MEU) aviation events such as ground element training and air element training, simulated evacuations of noncombatants, airfield seizure training, expeditionary airfield training, and special warfare activities (DoN 2010).
+Tinian is capable of supporting Marine Expeditionary Unit (MEU) aviation events such as ground element training and air element training, simulated evacuations of noncombatants, airfield seizure training, expeditionary airfield training, and special warfare activities (Navy 2009).